 - 1. At least eighteen designated semester credit hours. - 2.
-Grade of "C" or better required in all Certificate Requirement courses. - 3.
-Grade Point Average of 2.0 or better. - 4.
-Six semester credit hours in attendance at SSC - 5.
+Grade of "C" or better required in all Certificate Requirement courses. - Grade Point Average of 2.0 or better.
+Six semester credit hours in attendance at - 4.
+Six semester credit nours in attendance at SSC. - 5.
 Completion of Graduate Exit Survey.